sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/mssql.md

 ### Prerequisites

 The _Microsoft ODBC Driver for SQL Server_ must be installed to use this destination.
-This cannot be included with `dlt`'s Python dependencies, so you must install it separately on your system.
+This cannot be included with `data_load_tool`'s Python dependencies, so you must install it separately on your system.
 You can find the official installation instructions [here](https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver16).

 Supported driver versions:
 * `ODBC Driver 18 for SQL Server`